facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 try it! **[break the immutable object] (https://3v4l.org/CiHPG)**

-this problem is easy to solve, we must put a flag in the constructor and if it is true throw an exception.
+This problem is easy to solve, we must put a flag in the constructor and if it is true throw an exception.
 Another way to fix, is to create a `name constuctor` and make the `__constructor` private. let's do it with the first solution!